-Arguably it’s strongest feature and main selling point could be legislative language that leaves room for judgement and that “puts medical treatment decisions back in the hands of doctors and patients.”
-As outlined on the New Approach Missouri site, “Instead of creating a short and restrictive list of qualifying conditions, this initiative puts power in the hands of a state-licensed physicians, not politicians or bureaucrats, to determine who will benefit from medical cannabis.”
+Arguably it’s the strongest feature and main selling point could be legislative language that leaves room for judgment and that “puts medical treatment decisions back in the hands of doctors and patients.”
+As outlined on the New Approach Missouri site, “Instead of creating a short and restrictive list of qualifying conditions, this initiative puts power in the hands of state-licensed physicians, not politicians or bureaucrats, to determine who will benefit from medical cannabis.”

 An article in the Columbia Missourian said the plan even contains measures designed to keep out-of-state hot-shots from coming in and dominating the market:

 “Small business owners in Missouri who hope to acquire a license and start growing/dispensing medical marijuana will most likely be in fierce competition with people who are well-funded and who have backing from individuals with experience opening dispensaries and starting grow operations in other states.

 All licenses for medical marijuana cultivation, manufacturing and testing facilities, as well as for dispensaries and entities with transportation certifications, must be held by entities that are majority-owned by Missouri citizens.